 California requires employers to reimburse employees for any job-related expenses that they make.
-This includes buying supplies from a store down the street or visiting a notary public across town.
+This includes buying supplies from a store down the street or paying for a business-related service.
 If you spent any of your own money on something for your employer’s business, you must be compensated for it.

 What most employees don’t realize, however, is that the most common job-related expense they make is probably the use of their personal vehicles.
 The trips an employee takes to the store down the street or to visit the notary public across town cost them in gas and wear-and-tear on their vehicle.